flotiq/flotiq-docs/docs/Universe/bubble.md

 ## Introduction

-In Bubble.io, there's significant potential for various integrations with [Flotiq](https://editor.flotiq.com/).
+In Bubble.io, there's significant potential for various integrations with [Flotiq](https://editor.flotiq.com/){target="_ blank"}.
 The platform offers many communication possibilities with APIs, not limited to just GET requests, thanks to its "API Connector" plugin.
-On their [YouTube channel](https://www.youtube.com/watch?v=nO8PSqeJaWk), Bubble.io has a video showcasing the capabilities of this plugin.
-As part of a sample integration, let's consider replicating a section of [Flotiq blog](https://blog.flotiq.com/) within a Bubble.io application.
+On their [YouTube channel](https://www.youtube.com/watch?v=nO8PSqeJaWk){target="_blank"}, Bubble.io has a video showcasing the capabilities of this plugin.
+As part of a sample integration, let's consider replicating a section of [Flotiq blog](https://blog.flotiq.com/){target="_blank"} within a Bubble.io application.
 Specifically, we aim to display our blog posts on the homepage as tiles.
 Upon clicking on any of these tiles, users should be redirected to a dedicated page for that particular post.

 ## First step

 To start working on connecting Flotiq with Bubble.io, we need to have some data in Flotiq to display.
-I used the "flotiq-cli" to import a "CTD" (Content Type Definition) along with several "CO" (Content Objects) necessary for the blog's functionality.
+I used the ["flotiq-cli"](https://flotiq.com/docs/CLI/contentful-importer/?h=flotiq+import#imported-data){target="_blank"}
+to import a "CTD" (Content Type Definition) along with several "CO" (Content Objects) necessary for the blog's functionality, The `.json` files with `CTD` and `CO` that will be used during this integration can be found [here](https://github.com/flotiq/flotiq-blog){target="_blank"} in the `./flotiq` folder.
 Then, we need to create our application in Bubble.io.

 To do this, on the account management panel, we click on "create an app."

 ![](images/bubble/bubble-create-app.png){: .center .width75 .border}